ui-libraries/Iowa-Parcels/README.md

    ![Filter](images/filter.png)

-5. In the Query Builder form that opens, add a code in the following format to filter for your desired county: "countyname" = 'JOHNSON'.
+5. In the Query Builder form that opens, add a code in the following format to filter for your desired county: "COUNTYNAME" = 'JOHNSON'.
 The county names are in all caps.
 Click "OK."

    ![Filtration Code](images/filter-data.png)